prb28/m68k-instructions-documentation/movem.md

 Note that the `MOVEM` instruction has a side effect.
 An extra bus cycle occurs for memory operands, and an operand at one address higher than the last register in the list is accessed.
-This extra access is an ëovershootí and has no effect as far as the programmer is concerned.
+This extra access is an 'overshoot' and has no effect as far as the programmer is concerned.
 However, it could cause a problem if the overshoot extended beyond the bounds of physical memory.
 Once again, remember that `MOVEM.W` sign-extends words when